These useful Math problem-solving strategies will help you pass the GED Math test.

 0 0 7

 This table gives us a clear overview of all possible combinations, right?
-We can use this strategy is to list a number of possibilities.
-When making a list or table, we use a highly organized approach so leaving out any important items should be avoided!
+We can use this strategy to list a number of possibilities.
+When making a list or table, we use a highly organized approach, so leaving out any important items should be avoided!

 The Math problem is: Determine how many options or possibilities there are to receive change for one quarter when at least 1 coin is a dime.